 In babies, this condition from being overfed to make them sleep occurs because usually they wake from some kind of ‘heat‘.
-This underlying heat wakes them, so parents feeds them again and again, and the resulting traffic jam increases the Heat which sours the milk, giving rise to the symptoms described below.
+This underlying heat wakes them, so parents feeds them again and again, and the resulting traffic jam increases the Heat which sours the milk inside them, giving rise to the symptoms described below.

 In fact, most acupuncturists check for it automatically whenever they see babies and young children.
 That’s because the syndrome is such a big factor in many diseases like constipation, intestinal parasites, abdominal pain, vomiting, diarrhoea, and even cough and asthma.

 The other main syndrome affecting the digestion in babies and children is Spleen and Stomach deficiency.